 Australia: An Increasingly Global Approach

-This article considers the major Australian government investigation and law enforcement agencies involved in domestic and transnational investigations, with a particular focus on their increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.
-The article explains the new international mindset of Australian law enforcement, the effect of globalisation and the increased level of international collaboration between government agencies, as well as the tools and techniques utilised by such agencies to address the increased complexity and ‘borderless’ nature of investigations.
+This article considers the major Australian government investigative, law enforcement, and regulatory agencies involved in domestic and transnational investigations, with a particular focus on their increasing need to adopt a global approach to adequately protect Australians from criminal threats, both local and international.
+The article examines the new internationalised focus mindset of Australian law enforcement, the effect of globalisation, and the increased level of international collaboration between government agencies, as well as the tools and techniques utilised by such agencies to address the increased complexity and ‘borderless’ nature of investigations.

 - The Australian government’s role in driving international coordination globally and in the Asia-Pacific region

 - National Strategy to Fight Transnational, Serious and Organised Crime